davicara/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Polymorphism is where multiple classes have the same name for methods, which allows them to be used interchangebly through the same interface.
-It can be seen being used in `Sad` and `Happy` as they both have the methods, `draw_eyes` and `draw_mouth`.
+It can be seen being used in `Sad` and `Happy` as they both have the method, `blink()`.
 >

 4. How is inheritance used in the blink method, and why is it important for polymorphism?